Khaltmaagiin Battulga: Private life

 He currently lives with Angelique Davain, a Russian by nationality and native of the Khentii Province.
 His legal wife, Ts.
 Enkhtuya was the director of the Nüüdelchin Company.
 He is currently a father to two sets of twin sons and one daughter.
 Aside from Mongolian, Battulga speaks Russian and English.

-John Bolton wrote in his book The Room Where It Happened that President Battulga's son served in Afghanistan for a US-led multinational force.
+John Bolton wrote in his book The Room Where It Happened that Battulga's son served in Afghanistan for a US-led multinational force.

 Residence

-In 2017, newly-elected Battulga has said that he intended to live in the "Winter Palace" in central Ulaanbaatar, also known as the Marshal’s Residence, in a departure from tradition.
+In 2017, newly-elected Battulga said that he intended to live in the "Winter Palace" in central Ulaanbaatar, also known as the Marshal’s Residence, in a break from tradition.
 The two story-building was originally the residence of Marshal Khorloogiin Choibalsan.
-It is located in the heart of the capital between Peace Avenue and Seoul Street (next to the 1st School and the Russian Embassy).
-Being 400 meter from the State House he insisted to stay there so that he can walk to work.
+It is located between Peace Avenue and Seoul Street (next to the 1st School and the Russian Embassy).
+Being roughly 400 meters from the State House, he insisted to stay there so that he can walk to work.